edgeworkscreative/.github/README.md

 Templates available:

-- Bug Report
+- Bug Report - Somethign's wrong!
+- Enhancement Request - Improve something
-- Feature Request
+- Feature Request - Ask for new functionality
-- Custom Issue Template
+- User Story - Make a request from user story
+- Documentation Request - Help Files, on-screen help, Docs, etc.
+- Go-Live Checklist - Crossing T's Dotting I's
+- Project Details - The INFO for a project goes here
+- Getting Started - Reminders for the first Dev on the Scene

 To modify or add new templates, edit the files in the .github/ISSUE_TEMPLATE directory.